PrivSec-dev/privsec.dev/content/posts/linux/Root ZFS Encryption, Mirroring, and Remote Unlocking with Ubuntu.md

 #### Notes

 We use slightly different options than the official guide.
 Most notably, `atime` is disabled as it has detrimental effect on performance and unnecessarily increases write operations. `compression` is changed from `lz4` to `zstd` as it has much better compression ratio than `lz4` while still maintaining good performance.
-We did not specify the encryption type here as `aes-256-gcm` is already the default with openZFS >= 0.8.4.
+We did not specify the encryption type here as `aes-256-gcm` is already the default with openZFS >= 0.8.4. failmode=panic makes sure that the kernel panics in case there is something wrong with the drive instead of taking risks with abnormal behavior.
+We specify compatibility=openzfs-2.1-linux to make sure that updates will not make the system unbootable in the future.

 ### Creating the filesystems